I. Policy Title: Residency Requirements

 Any student whose legal residence is outside of the State of Michigan.

 Residency Classification and Regulations for Tuition Purposes

 Classification of Residency

-Students who are U.S. citizens or who have permanent resident alien, asylum, refugee, or valid DACA (Deferred Action for Childhood Arrivals) status through the Immigration and Naturalization Service will be classified as In-District, Out-of-District, or Out-of-State/International.
+Students who are U.S. citizens or who have permanent resident alien, asylum, refugee, or valid DACA (Deferred Action for Childhood Arrivals) status through the Department of Homeland Security (DHS) or its successors will be classified as In-District, Out-of-District, or Out-of-State/International.